awsdocs/amazon-ec2-user-guide/doc_source/ec2-lamp-amazon-linux-2.md

    You should see the phpMyAdmin login page:
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/phpmyadmin_login.png)

 1. Log in to your phpMyAdmin installation with the `root` user name and the MySQL root password you created earlier\.

    Your installation must still be configured before you put it into service\.
-To configure phpMyAdmin, you can [manually create a configuration file](https://docs.phpmyadmin.net/en/latest/setup.html#manually-creating-the-file), [use the setup script](https://docs.phpmyadmin.net/en/latest/setup.html#using-the-setup-script), or combine both approaches\.
+We suggest that you begin by manually creating the configuration file, as follows:

+   1. To start with a minimal configuration file, use your favorite text editor to create a new file, and then copy the contents of `config.sample.inc.php` into it\.

+   1. Save the file as `config.inc.php` in the phpMyAdmin directory that contains `index.php`\.

+   1. Refer to post\-file creation instructions in the [Using the Setup script](https://docs.phpmyadmin.net/en/latest/setup.html#using-the-setup-script) section of the phpMyAdmin installation instructions for any additional setup\.

     For information about using phpMyAdmin, see the [phpMyAdmin User Guide](http://docs.phpmyadmin.net/en/latest/user.html)\.